talonbragg/Hash-Cheat-Sheets/README.md

 # Hash-Cheat-Sheets
-Cheat sheets for different hashing algorithms
+**Cheat sheets for different hashing algorithms**

+These cheat sheets will show how to create these algorithms in different languages